 Just like how the characters change over time, so too does the writer who created them.
 Masaki Tsuzuki is an interesting author and one who is not exactly attached to consistency.
 The result is that all of the Nanoha media has its own themes and feel to it.

-The first two seasons are familiar magical girl content, focusing on a young Nanoha setting out on a magical quest alongside her friends.
-These stories are centered around rivalries, with the first season pitting Nanoha and Fate against each other, and the second having the two of them and their friends battle against The Wolkenritter.
-Then the third season, StrikerS, does more with its SciFi setting by taking the story away from Earth and adding political and ethical questions into the mix.
-ViVid, then, is a lighthearted story about the next generation of characters taking up martial arts as a sports activity and partake in a tournament.
+The first two seasons are familiar magical girl content.
+They focus on a young Nanoha setting out on a magical quest alongside her friends.
+These stories are centered around rivalries.
+The first season pits Nanoha against fellow magical girl Fate, while the second season has the two of them battle against The Wolkenritter.
+Then the third season, StrikerS, does more with its scifi setting.
+It takes the story away from Earth and adds political and ethical questions into the mix.
+ViVid, then, is a lighthearted story about the next generation of characters taking up martial arts as a sports activity to partake in a tournament.

-Sure, sometimes you get something like Nanoha Force and that ends up on permanent hiatus, but the diversity of stories that are tackled throughout the series makes it unique and allows its characters to shine in a variety of different storylines.
+Sure, sometimes you get something like Nanoha Force that ends up on permanent hiatus because it fucking suck.
+Overall, however, the diversity makes this series unique and allows its characters to shine in a variety of different storylines.

 #4 The movies

-Following the success of the first two seasons and the somewhat mixed Nanoha: StrikerS, the franchise went through a bit of a break.
-We wouldn’t see the fourth season until 2015, 8 years later, and while a lot of side-stuff was in the works in the shape of manga, novels, and drama CDs, it left people waiting for the next big thing.
+Following the success of the first three seasons, the franchise went through a bit of a break.
+We wouldn’t see a fourth season until 2015—8 years later.
+While a lot of side-stuff was in the works in the shape of manga, novels, and drama CDs, it left people waiting for the next big thing.
 Then, in 2010, we got the remake movies.

-I mentioned before that I am not that fond of the first season and can see a lot of its flaws, but the first and second movie take their respective seasons and upgrade them in many ways.
+I mentioned before that I am not that fond of the first season and can see a lot of its flaws.
+The first and second movie take their respective seasons and upgrade them in many ways.
 The pacing is much improved and the quality of the animation is many times higher than it used to be.
 It also tackles the stories in different ways, bringing in some alterations while staying faithful to the overall storyline and characters.
-Both movies are pretty damn good and I’d recommend the first one over the first season if you are looking to catch up on the franchise.
+Both movies are pretty damn good.
+I’d recommend the first one over the first season especially if you are looking to catch up on the franchise.

-The movies have since continued and are now adapting an alternate storyline that follows the events of the PSP fighting games.
-I actually played these games and had to make some best guesses as to what the story was about, making it pretty cool that we now have new movies coming out that finally bring this part of the series to an English audience.
+The movies have since continued and are now adapting an alternate storyline.
+One that follows the events of the PSP-based fighting games.
+I actually played these games and, at the time, had to make some best guesses as to what the story was about.
+This made it pretty cool that we now have new movies coming out that finally bring this part of the series to an English audience.

 The ways of Masaki Tsuzuki are strange and incomprehensible.
 Sometimes he writes excellent characters with memorable storylines and emotional growth, sometimes he figures 15 is an acceptable number of villains for a season.
 While the flaws in his writing are often obvious, I also admire just how great some of his best stories turn out to be.

-Fate Testarossa and the situation with her mother, the desperate quest of the Wolkenritter, watching Vivio grow up, almost every season has highlights like these and those come with some great hype moments when emotional character arcs culminate into fight scenes.
+Fate Testarossa and the situation with her mother, the desperate quest of the Wolkenritter, watching Vivio grow up.
+Almost every season has highlights like these that add an emotional punch to the story.
+One that shines particularly when those emotions translate directly into high-stakes fight scenes.
 I still sometimes watch the hospital rooftop scene from A’s or Nanoha’s battle to rescue Vivio, just because the emotional weight of those scenes gives me goosebumps every time.